mhbrickley/Excel-Parser/README.md

-Python program that parses tabs within an Excel workbook into separate files, based on user defined file extension and delimiter
+Python program which parses tabs within an Excel workbook into separate files, based on user defined file extension and delimiter